 - added Dolby Digital EX and DTS ES 6.1-channel decoding for the first time to home-theater-in-a-box (HTiB) systems in the Dream Systems series and HTS series.

 - added such features as component-video upconversion and 7.1-channel upconversion to its mainstream HiFi receiver series for the first time.

 The company didn’t outline a roadmap for home HD Radio or home satellite radio, nor did it announce plans to re-enter the home hard-disc-drive jukebox business, having dropped a single on-wall hard-disc-equipped audio system.

 Here’s what marketing executives revealed in select product categories:

-SACD: The company launched five new SACD/DVD-Video players and changers to expand its selection to seven from three in the premium ES audio series, the mainstream HiFi audio series and the mainstream video series.
+SACD: The company expanded its selection of combination SACD/DVD-Video players and changers to six SKUs from two in the premium ES audio series, the mainstream HiFi audio series, and the mainstream video series.

-The company also launched two SACD-only changers, marking the company's return to SACD-only changers and increasing Sony's SACD-only selection to three models from one.
+Four new models are combination SACD/DVD-Video players and changers, and two are SACD-only changers.
+The SACD-only changers mark the company’s return to SACD-only changers and increase Sony’s SACD-only selection to three models from one.